An On-Demand Seminar Taught by

 If you’d like to use R for this course but don’t yet have much experience with that package, here are some excellent on-line resources for building your R skills.

 If you need to analyze longitudinal event data and have a basic statistical background, this seminar is for you.
 You should have a good working knowledge of the principles and practice of multiple regression, as well as elementary statistical inference.
 But you do not need to know matrix algebra, calculus, or likelihood theory.

 Previous participants have come from a wide variety of fields: sociology, demography, psychology, economics, management, finance, history, marketing, biology, medicine, veterinary medicine and criminal justice.

 “I attended the online Survival Analysis course offered by Statistical Horizons.
-The one aspect of the course that I am most impressed with is the knowledge and experience of Dr. Paul Allison, who taught this course.
-Additionally, his teaching style is such that he teaches every detail of all the topics calmly, gently and clearly.
-I found his teaching easy to understand even for some pretty complicated concepts.
-Another aspect I like about the course offered online is that I can always rewind and listen again to some more complicated parts of a topic and make sure I can understand these parts.
+The one aspect of the course that I was most impressed with is the knowledge and experience of Dr. Paul Allison, who taught this course.
+Additionally, his teaching style is such that he teaches every detail of all the topics calmly, gently, and clearly.
+I found his teaching easy to understand, even for some pretty complicated concepts.
+Another aspect I liked about the course offered online is that I could rewind and listen again to some more complicated parts of a topic and make sure I understood those parts.
 I think this is one big advantage of the same course offered online as opposed to being offered in a traditional classroom setting.”

 Amanda Staudt, US Army MEDCOM AISR